gchudnov/mindthegap/doc/content/intervals/index.md

 ## Display

-A collection of intervals can be displayed, using ASCII or [Mermaid](https://mermaid.js.org/) diagrams.
+A collection of intervals can be displayed using ASCII or [Mermaid](https://mermaid.js.org/) diagrams.

 ### ASCII